 Make time to disconnect.
 Close your apps and turn off the TV.
 Read a book, get outside, draw, call a friend.
 It doesn't matter what you choose to do.
-Just make sure it's something that feels worth your time.
+Just make sure it's something that feels supportive and worth your time.

 Current as of:

 June 16, 2021

 JoLynn Montgomery PA - Family Medicine & Heather Quinn MD - Family Medicine